What is Nature-Based Education?

 Nature is the central organizing theme of the program.

-Has the dual goals of promoting child development and developing children’s environmental literacy.
+It has the dual goals of promoting child development and developing children’s environmental literacy.

 Why Nature-Based Education?